lundquistlab/biostats-2016/Projects/clueless-botanist/README.md

 "*Setosa* was collected in the high mountains of the Rockie's, which is its entire range."

 "*Virginica* was collected from Virginia during spring break in March.
-It exists all along the East Coast but was not collected in PA or southern NY. *Versicolor* was collected in northern NY later in the summer."
+It exists all along the East Coast but was not collected in PA or southern NY. *Versicolor*, which does have some range overlap with *Virginica*, was collected in northern NY later in the summer."

 **Your job:**